-WARNING: MYELOSUPPRESSION and MALIGNANCIES See full prescribing information for complete boxed warning.
+WARNING: MYELOSUPPRESSION and MALIGNANCIES

+See full prescribing information for complete boxed warning.

-Myelosuppression: XROMI may cause severe myelosuppression.
+- Myelosuppression:XROMI may cause severe myelosuppression.
 Do not give if bone marrow function is markedly depressed.
 Monitor blood counts at baseline and throughout treatment.
-Interrupt treatment and reduce dose as necessary (5.1).

-Malignancies: Hydroxyurea is carcinogenic.
+Interrupt treatment and reduce dose as necessary (5.1). - Malignancies Hydroxyurea is carcinogenic.
 Advise sun protection and monitor patients for malignancies (5.3).

---INDICATIONS AND USAGE--
+INDICATIONS AND USAGE

-• XROMI is an antimetabolite indicated to reduce the frequency of painful crises and reduce the need for blood transfusions in pediatric patients 6 months of age and older with sickle cell anemia with recurrent moderate to severe painful crises.
+• XROMI is an antimetabolite indicated to reduce the frequency of painful crises and reduce the need for blood transfusions in pediatric patients aged 6 months of age and older with sickle cell anemia with recurrent moderate to severe painful crises.
 (1)

---DOSAGE AND ADMINISTRATION----
+----- DOSAGE AND ADMINISTRATION

 - Initial dose: 15 mg/kg orally once daily.
 Monitor the patient's blood count every two weeks.
-(2.1) - The dose may be increased by 5 mg/kg/day every 8 to12 weeks until a maximum tolerated dose or 35 mg/kg/day is reached if blood counts are in an acceptable range.
+(2.1) - The dose may be increased by 5 mg/kg/day every 8 to 12 weeks until a maximum tolerated dose or 35 mg/kg/day is reached if blood counts are in an acceptable range.
 (2.1) - The dose is not increased if blood counts are below the acceptable range and toxic.
 Discontinue XROMI until hematologic recovery if blood counts are considered toxic.
-Treatment may be resumed after reducing the dose by 2.5 mg/kg/day to 5 mg/kg/day from the dose associated with hematological toxicity.
+Treatment may be resumed after reducing the dose by 2.5mg/kg/day to 5mg/kg/day from the dose associated with hematological toxicity.
 (2.1) - Renal impairment: Reduce the dose of XROMI by 50% in patients with creatinine clearance less than 60 mL/min.
-(2.2, 8.6, 12.3)

----DOSAGE FORMS AND STRENGTHS--

-• Oral Solution: 100 mg/mL in a 148 mL multiple-dose bottle.
-(3)
+(2.2, 8.6, 12.3) - ----- DOSAGE FORMS AND STRENGTHS - Oral Solution: 100 mg/mL in a 148 mL multiple-dose bottle (3) - In patients who have demonstrated a previous hypersensitivity to hydroxyurea or any other component of its formulation.
+(4)